Skip to content

 Time Interval

 The time interval refers to the length of time between data points in a Time Series Chart.
-You can use the Time Interval in the upper right corner of the explorer to set the time interval precisely to 10 seconds, 20 seconds, 30 seconds, 1 minute, 5 minutes, or 10 minutes.
+You can use the Time Interval in the upper right corner of the Explorer to set the interval precisely to 10 seconds, 20 seconds, 30 seconds, 1 minute, 5 minutes, or 10 minutes.